Monument Valley Road Trip

 Photos of Monument Valley Road Trip

-Heading south on Highway 163 from Mexican Hat, you’ll come across this view right on the border between Utah & Arizona.
+Heading south on Highway 163 from Mexican Hat, you’ll come across this view right on the Arizona border.

-Once you’ve made it to the Visitor’s Center (you need to pay to enter this area), they’ll point you towards a 17-mile, dusty dirt road: from here, you’ll be able to drive right by all those massive, red sandstone monoliths.
-There are plenty of pull-outs along this drive, & you can take photos virtually anywhere you want.
+Once you’re at the Visitor’s Center (you need to pay to enter this area), they’ll point you towards a 17-mile, dusty dirt road.
+From here, you can drive right by all those massive, red sandstone monoliths.
+There are plenty of pull-outs on this drive, & you can take photos virtually anywhere you want.

 Budget at least two to three hours for the drive.